mitgobla/hangman442/README.md

 3. Try taking a guess at a letter in the word.
 4. You will lose a life if you incorrectly guess a letter in the word.

+## Milestone 5

+In a terminal:

+1. Navigate to the cloned repository with `cd`
+2. Run milestone_5 with `python milestone_5.py`
+3. Try taking a guess at a letter in the word.
+4. You will lose a life if you incorrectly guess a letter in the word.
+5. You will win the game if you correctly guess all letters in the word.
+6. You will lose the game if you run out of lives.

 # License

 MIT license.
 See `LICENSE` for information.